fingoldin/vassilios_kaxiras_round1/README.md

 ## Examples

-The provided `.txt` files give examples blocks of text. `ind.txt` (The Declaration of Independence) is particularly funny.
+The provided `.txt` files give example blocks of text. `ind.txt` (The Declaration of Independence) is particularly funny.